We are environmental and materials scientists experienced in the energy industry.

 This new development will facilitate adoption of Hydrogen as the world’s primary fuel, eliminate the major capital barriers associated with renewable power, and finally enable a pollution-free and sustainable global economy.

 We believe that 2050 is too late of a target for global decarbonization.
 By developing this technology, we instead aim to decarbonize the entire world much sooner, creating millions of new jobs and manufacturing opportunities in the process that will also benefit the world’s economies.
-Humanity urgently needs a carbon-free alternative to fossil fuels that provides stable, reliable power in all regions at all hours of every day to fill the gaps that wind and solar simply cannot bridge alone.
+Humanity urgently needs a carbon-free alternative to fossil fuels that provides stable, reliable power in all regions at all hours of every day to cover the gaps that intermittent renewable energy resources simply cannot bridge alone.
 To this end, Ammonia is the way.

 Ammonia can be used by every sector of the worldwide economy – because it really is just stabilized Hydrogen fuel.
 Every human activity – be it air travel, maritime shipping, construction, or anything else that is currently powered by fossil fuels – can instead be powered by sustainable Ammonia fuel.